iagox86/dnscat2-tunnel-drivers-dns/README.md

 #### `MX` record

 An `MX` record is essentially the same as `CNAME`/`NS` - the name is encoded into the `exchange` field as a typical name.

-The `MX` record type also defined a `preference` field, which can have any random value (the client MUST ignore it).
-I randomize it between `[10, 20, 30, 40, 50]`, because those are realistic values, but the client MUST discard that value anyways.
+The `MX` record type also defines a `preference` field, which can have any random value (the client MUST ignore it).
+I randomize it between `[10, 20, 30, 40, 50]`, because those are realistic values, but the client MUST ignore/discard that value.

 #### `A` and `AAAA` records